David Asakitogum

 October 9, 2023 by

-A registered nurse for more than 30 years and public health leader for more than 20, lecturer Fayshonda Cooks created the CommUNITY CollaborACTION Initiative, which emphasizes collaborative unity and action to improve health outcomes.
-Cooks is a known collaboration champion with belief in the strength and limitless potential of optimizing the assets of all to […]
+UCF College of Nursing Lecturer Fayshonda Cooks has been a registered nurse for more than 30 years and public health leader for more than 20.
+She created the CommUNITY CollaborACTION Initiative, which emphasizes collaborative unity and action to improve health outcomes.
+Cooks is a known collaboration champion with belief in the strength and limitless potential […]

 Heather Peralta